aventuro Back to map A

 Tsuruga Castle is the highest-rated place to visit in Aizuwakamatsu right now.

-The largest category is places of interest, with 78 places to explore.
+The largest category is temples, with 96 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.